RaySuhyunLee/snucse_os/README.md

 1. Test about fork

 2. Test about Weight change.

 ### Test cases
-### Description of test code
-1. Run Trian and Division code weights 1 to 20 Sequentially
+1. Run 20 background tasks with weights from 1 to 20
-2. Run 30 Trian and Division code simultaneously
+2. Run Trial and Division code weights 1 to 20 Sequentially

-3. mulithread Trial and Division Test
+### Factors influencing result (need control over these factors for more trustworthy results)
+1. Temperature of the CPU of ARTIK
+2. The PID when our test case starts

 1.
 #TODO Important